wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede.md

 **Movement:** average, climb average <br>
 **Morale:** brave <br>

-Centipedes can climb on any surfaces, including upside down, with little difficulty.
-They cant see well but detects adjacent movement.
+Centipedes can climb on any surface, including upside down, with little difficulty.
+They can't see well but detect adjacent movement.

 In a swarm, Centipedes are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
 However, they take double damage from area of effect attacks.